-Provide 2005-2006 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2006-2007 academic year r costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2005-2006 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2005-2006 academic year costs of attendance will be available:
+I Check here if your institution's 2006-2007 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2006-2007 academic year L costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2005-2006 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2006-2007 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).

 G1 First-Year Undergraduates

 G1 PRIVATE INSTITUTIONS

-Tuition:
+Tuition: \$32,800 \$32,800

 G1 PUBLIC INSTITUTIONS

 Tuition:

 In-district

 G1 PUBLIC INSTITUTIONS

 In-state (out-of-district):

 G1 PUBLIC INSTITUTIONS

 Out-of-state:

 G1 NONRESIDENT ALIENS

-Tuition:
+Tuition: \$32,800 \$32,800

-G1 REQUIRED FEES:
+G1 REQUIRED FEES: \$452 \$452

 G1 ROOM AND BOARD:

-(on-campus)
+(on-campus) \$9,552 \$9,552

 G1 ROOM ONLY:

-(on-campus)
+(on-campus) \$4,972 \$4,972

 G1 BOARD ONLY:

-(on-campus meal plan)
+(on-campus meal plan) \$4,580 \$4,580

-G1 Comprehensive tuition and room and d board fee (if your

-college cannot provide separate tuiti on and room and
+G1 Comprehensive tuition and room and board fee (if your college cannot provide separate tuition and room and board fees):

-board fees):

 G1 Other:

 G2 Minimum Maximum

+CDS-G Page 1

-- G2 Number of credits per term a student can take for the stated full-time tuition
+Number of credits per term a studer stated full-time tuition it can take for the

+L SIZIEO IIIII-IIIIE IIIIIIOO

+Stated fair time tailon

-G3 Yes
+G3  Yes No

-G4 Yes

-No Yes

-G3 Do tuition and fees vary by year of study (e.g., sophomore, junior, senior)? - G4 If tuition and fees vary by undergraduate instructional program, describe briefly: - G5 Provide the estimated expenses for a typical full-time undergraduate student:
+G3 Do tuition and fees vary by year of s tudy (e.g., sophomore,

+junior, senior)?

+C4 [If tuition and food your by undergrad uata inatruational prog rom dogoribo briofly

+G4 If tuition and fees vary by undergrad uate instructional prog ram, describe briefly.

+B

+Provide the estimated expenses for a typical full-time unde 0

-G5 Residents Commuters (living at home) Commuters (not living at home)
+G5 Residents Commuters Commuters

+Dooks and supplies (living at home) (not living at home)

-G5 Books and supplies
+- Books and supplies

-G5 Room only
+- Room only

-G5 Board only
+- Board only

-G5 Transportation
+- Transportation Other average

 G5 Other expenses

-G6 Undergraduate per-credit-hour charges
+G6 Undergraduate per-credit-hour charge ges (tuition only)

-jee

-PRIVATE INSTITUTIONS:
+PRIVATE INSTITUTIONS: ĺ

-PUBLIC INSTITUTIONS
+G6 PUBLIC INSTITUTIONS 4

-In-district:
+30 In-district:

-PUBLIC INSTITUTIONS
+G6 PUBLIC INSTITUTIONS

 In-state (out-of-district):

-PUBLIC INSTITUTIONS
+G6 PUBLIC INSTITUTIONS

 Out-of-state:

-NONRESIDENT ALIENS:
+G6 NONRESIDENT ALIENS: 7

-PUBLIC INSTITUTIONS In-district: PUBLIC INSTITUTIONS In-state (out-of-district): PUBLIC INSTITUTIONS Out-of-state:
+CDS-G Page 2